Dr Phil Lavin, PhD, FASA, FRAPS

 Amongst her many achievements are the inception and establishment of the European Research Initiative on ALK related malignancies, the coordinator of ‘ALKATRAS’, a European Union Marie Curie innovative training network encompassing 14 research groups across 7 EU countries, the non-clinical chair of the European Inter-Group for Collaboration into Childhood Non-Hodgkin Lymphoma (EICNHL), co-chair of the Cancer Research UK (CRUK) Cambridge Centre Paediatric Programme and the biological lead for the National Cancer Research Institute (NCRI) paediatric lymphoma Clinical Study Group (CSG).

-Suzanne is an invited member of the MHRA Devices Independent Expert Advisory Group; Plastic, Reconstructive and Aesthetic Surgery Expert Advisory Group (PRASEAG) and has served as an advisor to Allergan and Cephalon Oncology.
-She also serves on the International grant panel of the World Cancer Research Fund.
+Suzanne is an invited member of the MHRA Devices Independent Expert Advisory Group; Plastic, Reconstructive and Aesthetic Surgery Expert Advisory Group (PRASEAG) as well as the European Union scientific committee on health, environment and emerging risks (SCHEER) and has served as an advisor to Allergan and Cephalon Oncology.
+She also serves on the International grant panel of the World Cancer Research Fund and the Swedish research council for medicine and health.

 She is an accomplished speaker having been invited to speak by the American Association for Cancer Research, the Medical University of Vienna, the Necker Institute Paris, University of Edmonton, Perelman School of Medicine Philadelphia and University of Hail, Kingdom of Saudi Arabia among many other esteemed academic institutes.

 Amongst her other interests, Suzanne is the scientific advisor to the Alex Hulme Foundation and the Francesca Richardson Research Fund.
-She is also a member of the American, European and British Associations for Cancer Research and the international society for paediatric oncology.
+She is also a member of a number of professional societies including the American, European and British Associations for Cancer Research, the Children’s cancer and leukaemia group and the international society for paediatric oncology.

 Dr. Chris Rundfeldt